Cascade of Events for Breaking Agreements

 Cascading Events

 - Conflict absorbing state, can’t resolve conflict.
-Repair attempts do not work.
+Repair attempts do not work or are not attempted.

 - Avoids self disclosure leading to secrets and deceptions.